 5Put on your life jacket but do not inflate it, in the case of a crash in water.
 If you inflate it in the plane, when it starts to fill up with water, the life jacket will force you upwards against the cabin roof and it will be very hard to swim back down, leaving you trapped.
 Instead, hold your breath and swim out, once you’re out, inflate it.X

 6Put your oxygen mask on before assisting others.
 You’ve probably heard this on every commercial flight you’ve been on, but it’s worth repeating.
-If the integrity of the cabin is compromised, you have only about 15 seconds or less to start breathing through your oxygen mask before you are rendered unconscious.XWhile you may feel an impulse to first help your or the elderly passenger sitting next to you, you’ll be no good to anyone if you don’t remain conscious.
+If the integrity of the cabin is compromised, you have only about 15 seconds or less to start breathing through your oxygen mask before you are rendered unconscious.XWhile you may feel an impulse to first help your children or the elderly passenger sitting next to you, you’ll be no good to anyone if you don’t remain conscious.
 Also, remember that you can put somebody else’s oxygen mask on even if they’re unconscious.
 This might help save their life.Part 3Part 3 of 3:Surviving the Crash

 1Protect yourself from smoke.
 Fire and smoke are responsible for the largest percentage of crash fatalities.
 The smoke in an airplane fire can be very thick and highly toxic, so cover your nose and mouth with a cloth to avoid breathing it in.
 If possible, moisten the cloth to provide extra protection.XStay low as you escape, to duck under the level of smoke.
 It might not seem like a big deal, but passing out due to smoke inhalation is one of the most dangerous things that can happen during this critical period.